lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### No-ACK {#No-ACK-subsection}
 In the No-ACK mode, there is no feedback communication from the fragment receiver.
 The sender will send all the SCHC fragments of a packet without any possibility of knowing if errors or losses have occurred.
-As, in this mode, there is no need to identify specific SCHC fragments, a one-bit FCN may be used.
+As, in this mode, there is no need to identify specific SCHC fragments, a one-bit FCN MAY be used.
 Consequently, the FCN All-0 value is used in all SCHC fragments except the last one, which carries an All-1 FCN and the MIC.
 The receiver will wait for SCHC fragments and will set the Inactivity timer.
 The receiver will use the MIC contained in the last SCHC fragment to check for errors.